-This means that one phone call to (855) 735-4826 puts veterans in touch with Veterans’ Ride Connect, whose customer service representatives then arrange transportation for the veterans with one of the participating transit agencies.
+This means that one phone call to (855) 735-4826 puts a veteran in touch with Veterans’ Ride Connect, whose customer service representatives then arrange transportation for the veterans with one of the participating transit agencies.

 Where will Veterans’ Ride Connect take me?

 Veterans’ Ride Connect will take you wherever you need to go.
 Currently, medical trips are the priority.
 As funding to subsidize trips comes in, we hope to be able to provide transportation for other needs such as shopping, education, employment or social reasons.

 Veterans’ Ride Connect provides services throughout eastern Oklahoma.
 So, wherever a veteran needs to go, Veterans’ Ride Connect will provide him or her with safe, reliable and local transportation services, curb-to-curb.

 Our service area includes these counties:

 Adair • Atoka • Cherokee • Craig • Creek • Delaware • Haskell • Hughes • Johnston • Kay • Latimer • Le Flore • Marshall • Mayes • McIntosh • Murray • Muskogee • Nowata • Okfuskee • Okmulgee • Osage • Ottawa • Pawnee • Pittsburg • Rogers • Sequoyah • Tulsa • Wagoner • Washington

 A portion of Seminole County is also included in our service area.
 Other destinations outside the service area will also be considered.

 Veterans’ Ride Connect will coordinate with any medical facility, as well as Veterans Administration clinics and hospitals, including the Jack C. Montgomery VA Medical Center in Muskogee.
 We will also work with Veterans Transportation Service (VTS) and the Disabled American Veterans (DAV).